-Be sure to monitor your dog for weight gain to prevent obesity.
+Monitor your dog for weight gain to prevent obesity.
 Diet needs, including the amount and frequency you feed them, will change over time as they age.
 Work with your veterinarian to figure out an individualized diet plan for your dog.

 More Dog Breeds and Further Research

 As with any breed, if you think the West Highland white terrier is right for you, be sure to do plenty of research before obtaining one.
-Talk to veterinarians, pet professionals, other Westie owners, reputable breeders, and Westie rescue groups to learn more.
+Talk to veterinarians, pet professionals, other Westie owners, reputable breeders, and rescue groups to learn more.

 If you’re interested in similar breeds, look into these to compare the pros and cons: